 2. Prepare the onions.
 Cut the onions in half and peel away the outer skin.
 With a sharp knife slice the onion finely.
 Place the butter and a little cooking oil into the frying pan and set over a medium heat.
 Once the butter has melted and warmed through add the sliced onions to the frying pan.
 Reduce the heat under the frying pan and cook the onions slowly.
 You don’t want them to colour or become crisp, you’re aiming for them to become translucent and soft.
 This may take around 15 minutes.
 Move the onions around periodically as they cook.
 Once cooked tip onto a sheet of kitchen roll to absorb the excess oil.

 3. Meanwhile, make the pastry.
-Have a look at my Guide to making pastry if you need a few further tips.
 Place the flour, salt, chilled butter and Trex into a good sized bowl.
 Use a knife to cut the fat into small pieces coating it in flour as you do so.
 Rub the fat into the flour between your thumb and finger tips, until the mixture resembles breadcrumbs.
 Make a well in the centre of the breadcrumbs and add the water, a little at a time.
 Using a rounded pallet knife, or similar, cut through the mixture to make a dough.
 You may not need all of the water.
 Bring the dough together and shape into a ball and flatten into a disc.
 Wrap in cling film and place into the fridge for 30 minutes to chill.

 4. Pre-heat the oven to 200c / 180 Fan / Gas 6